Last Updated: May 12, 2022

 Rest, and between long rests you can recharge just one die as a Bonus Action

 once per Short Rest.

-Don’t forget: you get this once per day for free, so there’s little reason to avoid using it.
+Don’t forget: you get this once per day for free, so there’s no reason to not use it.

 Bond is a 5th-level spell, and you’re replicating its effects (mostly)